-The following tiered supplemental payments will be effective after Appendix K expires on 11/11/23 based on provider recovery or expansion status as of June 2023 related to the provision of CPS:
+Tiered supplemental payments will be available based on provider recovery or expansion status as of June 2023 related to provision of CPS in the following amounts:

 - Providers exceeding pre-pandemic service capacity are eligible for payments of \$2,500 per individual receiving CPS. - Providers achieving 75-100% of pre-pandemic capacity are eligible for payments of \$1,500 per individual receiving CPS. - Providers achieving 50-75% of pre-pandemic capacity are eligible for payments of \$1,000 per individual receiving CPS. - Providers achieving under 50% of pre-pandemic capacity are eligible for payments of \$500 per individual receiving CPS.